Materials You'll Need to Apply for a Scholarship

 - Test Score Report.
 Applicants for undergraduate scholarships must upload SAT and/or ACT scores reports showing your highest scores unless you completed high school more than five years ago.
 If your chosen scores appear on your school transcript, you can choose not to upload a separate report.
 If you were not able to take a test, select "Have not taken either SAT or ACT" from the drop-down box when asked which scores you are providing and leave the upload field empty.

 - References.
 Two references are required.
 You can provide names and email addresses of those who will send us letters or you can upload copies of their signed letters of recommendations.
-You may want to consider guidance counselors, teachers, school administrators, employers or others who know you well and can comment on your academic and personal strengths.
+You may want to consider guidance counselors, teachers, school administrators, or coaches who know you well and can comment on your academic and personal strengths.
 Your references cannot be related to you.
 Note: Some scholarships require recommendations from specific people.
 The Jennifer Mooney Greene Scholarship requires that one letter is from the AVID Coordinator.
 Theological scholarships require that one letter is from a member of the clergy.